Conditional Gradients for the Approximate Vanishing Ideal: Conditional Gradients

-where $\conv(\cA)$ is the convex hull of $\cA$.
-At iteration $t = 0,\ldots, T$, \pfw{} writes the current iterate, $\xx_t$, as a convex combination of elements of $\cA$, that is, $\xx_t = \sum_{\vv \in \cA}\lambda_\vv^{(t)} \vv$, where $\sum_{\vv \in \cA}\lambda_\vv^{(t)} = 1$ and $\lambda_\vv^{(t)}\in [0, 1]$ for all $\vv\in \cA$.
+For better understanding of \pcg{} and how the method constructs sparse iterates, we present a short overview of Algorithm~\ref{algorithm:pairwise_frank_wolfe}.
+At iteration $t = 0,\ldots, T-1$, \pcg{} writes the current iterate, $\xx_t$, as a convex combination of elements of $\cA$, that is, $\xx_t = \sum_{\vv \in \cA}\lambda_\vv^{(t)} \vv$, where $\sum_{\vv \in \cA}\lambda_\vv^{(t)} = 1$ and $\lambda_\vv^{(t)}\in [0, 1]$ for all $\vv\in \cA$.
 At iteration $t$, a vertex $\vv$ whose corresponding weight $\lambda_\vv^{(t)}$ is not zero is referred to as an \emph{active vertex} and the set $S^{(t)} = \{\vv\in \cA \mid \lambda_{\vv}^{(t)}>0\}$ is referred to as the \emph{active set} at iteration $t$.
-During each iteration, \pfw{} determines two vertices requiring access to a first-order oracle and a linear minimization oracle.
-In Line~\ref{alg:pfw_fw_vertex}, \pfw{} determines the Frank-Wolfe vertex, which minimizes the scalar product with the gradient of $f$ at iterate $x_t$.
+During each iteration, \pcg{} determines two vertices requiring access to a first-order oracle and a linear minimization oracle.
+In Line~\ref{alg:pfw_fw_vertex}, \pcg{} determines the Frank-Wolfe vertex, which minimizes the scalar product with the gradient of $f$ at iterate $x_t$.
 Taking a step of appropriate size towards the Frank-Wolfe vertex, in the Frank-Wolfe direction, reduces the objective function value.
-In Line~\ref{alg:pfw_aw_vertex}, \pfw{} determines the Away vertex in the active set, which maximizes the scalar product with the gradient of $f$ at iterate $x_t$.
-Taking a step away from the Away vertex, in the Away direction, reduces the objective function value.
-In Line~\ref{alg:pfw_pw_direction}, \pfw{} combines the Away direction and the Frank-Wolfe direction into the Pairwise direction and takes a step with optimal step size in the Pairwise direction, shifting weight from the Away vertex to the Frank Wolfe vertex.
-In each iteration, \pfw{} thus only modifies two entries of the iterate $\xx_t$, which is the main reason why \pfw{} tends to return a sparse iterate $\xx_T$.
-The iterate $\xx_T$ returned by \pfw{} satisfies $f(\xx_T) - \min_{\xx\in \conv(\cA)} f(\xx) = O (e^{-T})$ \citep{lacoste2015global} when optimizing the squared loss over the $\ell_1$-ball.
-However, \pfw{}'s linear convergence rate is theoretically cumbersome to bound due to its dependence on various constants and the number of so-called swap steps when a vertex in the active set gets replaced by another vertex.
-To address this issue, one could replace \pfw{} with a swap-step free version called \emph{Blended Pairwise Conditional Gradients}, whose convergence rate constants are smaller than those of \pfw{} \citep{tsuji2021sparser}.
-In practice, instead of computing the number of iterations to reach $\eps$-accuracy, we use the Frank-Wolfe gap as a stopping criterion for \pfw{} and we do not have to compute $T$.
+In Line~\ref{alg:pfw_aw_vertex}, \pcg{} determines the away vertex in the active set, which maximizes the scalar product with the gradient of $f$ at iterate $x_t$.
+Taking a step away from the away vertex, in the away direction, reduces the objective function value.
+In Line~\ref{alg:pfw_pw_direction}, \pcg{} combines the away direction and the Frank-Wolfe direction into the pairwise direction and takes a step with optimal step size in the pairwise direction, shifting weight from the away vertex to the Frank-Wolfe vertex.
+In each iteration, \pcg{} thus only modifies two entries of the iterate $\xx_t$, which is the main reason why \pcg{} tends to return a sparse iterate $\xx_T$.
+When using \pcg{} as \cvxoracle{} for \oavi{}, we implement \cvxoracle{} as follows: Run \pcg{} with $f$, $\cA$ the set of vertices of the $\ell_1$-ball of radius $\tau - 1$, $\xx_0 = (\tau - 1,0 \ldots, 0)^\intercal$, and $T \in \N$ such that \pcg{} achieves $\eps$-accuracy to obtain $\xx_T$.
+Then, $(\xx_T^\intercal, 1)^\intercal$ is the coefficient vector of the polynomial $g$ returned by \cvxoracle{}.